Phonostalgia presents...

 Just Like Washington Crossed the Delaware (General Pershing Will Cross the Rhine)

-(words by Howard Johnson; music by George W. Meyer)
+(w: Howard Johnson; m: George W. Meyer)

 When It Comes to a Lovingless Day

-77756-2
+77756-2 "Stm"

 New York, NY: Tuesday, April 9, 1918